Beefsteak (banquet): Origins

-Beefsteak banquets originated among the working class of New York City in the mid-1800s as celebratory meals or "testimonials".
+Beefsteak banquets originated among the working class of New York City in the mid-19th century as celebratory meals or "testimonials".
 The meal would generally be set up by an organization wishing to laud or raise money for politicians, newly promoted friends, or celebrities.
 Tammany Hall regularly threw beefsteaks as political fundraisers, often enough that it was a large portion of beefsteak business in New York and "when Tammany Hall [got] a setback, beefsteaks [got] a setback".
 Sophie Tucker and Bill Robinson had beefsteaks thrown for them in the 1930s.

 Early beefsteaks were held in a relaxed, men-only atmosphere, with diners sitting on crates and eating with their fingers off of rough, improvised tables in saloons, rental halls, or residential basements.
 Food and drink were the focus of the evening, and entertainment often consisted simply of those present telling stories and singing amongst themselves.
 Brass bands were sometimes hired.